- Astigmatism facts

-Most corneal astigmatism is regular, meaning that the cornea is most curved (steepest) 90 degrees away from the surface of the cornea that is the least curved (flattest) and that the transition from most curved to least curved surface occurs in a regular manner.
-Regular astigmatism can be corrected with glasses, soft lenses, rigid lenses, or refractive surgery.
+Most corneal astigmatism is regular, signifying that the cornea is most curved (steepest) 90 degrees away from the surface of the cornea that is the least curved (flattest) and that the transition from most curved to least curved surface occurs in a regular manner.
+Regular astigmatism can be corrected with glasses, toric soft lenses, rigid lenses, or refractive surgery.

-Irregular astigmatism is defined as arising from any corneal surface that is neither spherical nor regularly astigmatic.
+Irregular astigmatism is defined as the focus resulting from any corneal surface that is neither spherical nor regularly astigmatic.
 Irregular astigmatism cannot be corrected with glasses or soft contact lenses.

-A historical classification of astigmatism differentiates "with the rule" astigmatism from "against the rule" astigmatism.
-In with the rule astigmatism, the steepest curvature (most curved part to the cornea) lies in or close to the vertical meridian, similar to the surface of a football lying on it side.
-In against the rule astigmatism, the steepest (most curved) part of the cornea is in or close to the horizontal meridian, similar to the surface of a football standing on end.
+A historical classification of astigmatism differentiates “with the rule” astigmatism from "against the rule" astigmatism.
+In "with the rule" astigmatism the steepest curvature (most curved part of the corneal surface) lies in or close to the vertical meridian, similar to the surface of a football lying on it side.
+In “against the rule” astigmatism, the steepest (most curved) part of the cornea is in or close to the horizontal meridian, similar to the surface of a football standing on end.